haideralp/VPC/README.md

 - x, y, z and t are numbers from **0 to 255**.
 Basically, each represents an 8 bit binary number.
 That's why it is range is up to 255.
 Combination of this numbers becomes an IPv4 IP address that must be unique to be able to identify a specific instance.

-- In case of AWS, p is a number from 16 to 28.
+- In case of AWS, **p is a number from 16 to 28**.
 It represents the number of bits that are inherited from given IP address.
 For example: 10.0.0.0/16 represents an IP address in following format: 10.0.x.y where x and y are any number from 0 to 255.
 So, actually it represents a range of IP addresses, starting from 10.0.0.0 to 10.0.255.255.

 - However for each CIDR block, AWS prohibits 5 possible IP addresses.
 Those are the first 4 available addresses and the last available address.
 In this case: